Restorer of Streets – Isaiah 58

 What about some of the more subtle things we do that are harmful to our spirituality and to the well-being of others?
-The prophet Isaiah wrote about some of these which are common to many of us.
+The prophet Isaiah wrote about some of these, which are common to many of us.

 9…“If you take away the yoke from your midst,

-The pointing of the finger, and speaking wickedness, Isaiah 58:9b NKJV
+The pointing of the finger, and speaking wickedness… Isaiah 58:9b (NKJV

-Steven Covey once pointed out that if we are in a roomful of people and they are talking negative about someone who is not present, that is likely the way they will start talking about us once we leave.
+Other types of negative actions that Isaiah brings up are pointing our finger at people – having a direct, angry confrontation with someone – and speaking wickedness, which is most often done behind someone’s back.
+The author Steven Covey points out that if we are in a roomful of people and they are talking negative about someone who is not present, it is likely the same way they will start talking about us as soon as we leave.

 10 If you extend your soul to the hungry